BTR vs BTS: Funding Strategies for Maximum ROI

 • Developers seeking stable returns

-• Funds looking for predictable income streams
+• Funds seeking predictable income streams

 What Is Build-to-Sell (BTS)?